 Where the Great Northern Railway crosses the line from North Dakota to Montana, stood the famous establishment toward which all early commerce and travel of the upper Missouri converged.
 This was Fort Union.
-It was built in 1828 by the American Fur Company owned at that time by John Jacob Astor and was for forty years the most important white man's community beyond the frontier.
+It was built in 1828 by the American Fur Company, then owned by John Jacob Astor and for forty years was the most important white man's community beyond the frontier.